 - In 2012, ESPN produced nearly 30,000 hours of live event/studio programming across platforms.

-President: John Skipper, President, ESPN, Inc. and Co-Chairman Disney Media Networks, joined ESPN in 1981.
-Appointed President, ESPN, Inc. on January 1, 2012, he previously had been ESPN’s Executive Vice President, Content.
+President: John Skipper became President, ESPN, Inc. and Co-Chairman Disney Media Networks on January 1, 2012.
+He previously had been ESPN’s Executive Vice President, Content.
 He joined ESPN in 1997 from the Disney Publishing Group.

 PRIMARY BUSINESS ENTITIES